DiscontinuedUpdate: Nike Zoom All Out Low 2

 Cushlon is a full-length mid-sole foam that’s used to deliver responsive and long-lasting cushioning to the wearer.
 Made from high-quality materials, it carries the foot responsibly and it doesn’t lose structural integrity easily.

-The Zoom Air is a pressurized air unit that provides additional responsiveness, impact protection and energy return.
+The Zoom Air, which is also used in the Nike All Out Low 2, is a pressurized air unit that provides additional responsiveness, impact protection and energy return.
 Encompassing ¾ of the total length of the platform, it ensures that more of the foot is given comfortable cushioning.

 Engineered mesh is the primary upper fabric of the Nike Zoom All Out Low.
 It wraps the foot in a snug yet breathable manner.
 Basically, it accommodates airflow into the foot-chamber, thus maintaining a cool and dry environment for the wearer.